step-/find-n-run/usr/share/doc/findnrun/plugin.md

 Findnrun validates source plugin declarations in various ways.
 On fatal errors findnrun prints the offending subject's id, when it is known, to the standard error strem, and exits with an error exit status.
 On recoverable errors, findnrun prints the offending source's id and a warning code to the standard error stream, disables the source, and continues.
 On warnings findnrun prints a warning code to the standard error stream and continues.
 ```
-FATAL ERROR EXIT CODES
+    FATAL ERROR EXIT CODES 1-99
-TODO
+    currently none
+    -

-RECOVERABLE ERROR CODES
+    RECOVERABLE ERROR CODES 101-199
-TODO
+    101 source-id isn't a valid shell variable name (SOURCES=)
+    102 null tap-command
+    103 invalid tap-command sh syntax
+    104 invalid drain-command sh syntax
+    -

-WARNING CODES
+    WARNING CODES 201-299
-TODO
+    currently none
 ```

 To run findnrun in debugging mode use: `DEBUG=<level> findnrun`.
 Levels 1-9 enable increasingly verbose debugging messages to the standard error stream.
 Level 10 dumps the gtkdialog definition to the standard output stream and exits.

-### Known "official" plugins**
+### List of known "official" plugins**

-While there is no centralized registration service/authority for plugin IDs, if you send me the ID of your plugin I will publish it in findnrun's github page, so other developers will be able to see it.
+While there is no centralized registration service/authority for plugin IDs, if you send me the ID of your plugin I will publish it in findnrun's project page where other developers will be able to see it.
 ```
     # Your plugin here...
 ```